 - Jobs for connectivity and interoperability

-- Coordinating and collaborating with project managers
+- Coordination and collaboration with project managers

 Cast